gexCo/android-guidelines/libraries.md

 }
 ```
 ### Injection
 An `Application` class is where injection happens.
-Another way is to add `@Inject` annotation in Vehicle constructor.
-Note that `@Inject` can be used to request dependencies in constructor, fields or even methods.
+Another way is to add `@Inject` annotation in constructor, fields or even methods.
 ```java
 public class MyApplication extends Application  {